Dynamics of measured many-body quantum chaotic systems

 where operators carrying a superscript $a$ act in the $a$th copy of the replica product space.

 The generator $X^{(r)}$ describes a competition between the stochastic hopping dynamics represented by $X_H$, and a tendency to confine the $r$ copies of states to a common configuration of measurement outcomes $\{n_i\}$ (Notice the negative sign in $-4\eta$ which rewards positive correlation in replica space.)
-In view of the fact that $X_H$ and $X_M$ appear in the effective Hamiltonian as sums over $\sim N^4$ and $N$ site configurations, respectively, it is natural to characterize their relative strength in terms of a parameter $\lambda \equiv (N^4 g)/(N\eta)=N^3 g/\eta$.
+Since $X_H$ and $X_M$ appear in the effective Hamiltonian as sums over $\sim N^4$ and $N$ site configurations, respectively, we characterize their relative strength in terms of a parameter $\lambda \equiv (N^4 g)/(N\eta)=N^3 g/\eta$.